JnrPeter/Prosper-Loan-Analysis/README.md

 ## Description of Project Files

-- Prosper_Loan_Exploration : Contains the Exploratory analysis of the dataset , visualizations and the code used to perform the analysis
+- Prosper_Loan_Exploration Analysis : Contains the Exploratory analysis of the dataset , visualizations and the code used to perform the analysis
 - Prosper_Loan_Explantory : Contains the Explantory analysis of the specific insights choosen from the exploratory analysis with polished visualizations.
 - Prosper_Loan_Slide_Deck.slides : A slide deck presentation of specific insights from the explanatory analysis.
-- Readme.md : A file containing an overview, summary and description of the entire Project
+- README.md : A file containing an overview, summary and description of the entire Project

 ## Dataset